 Ronnie’s run in the China Open 2018 came to an end in the second round, last 64, at the hands of Elliot Slessor, who had also knocked him out of the Northern Ireland Open earlier this season.
-Elliot played very well, in all department … and Ronnie was very poor, his concentration was at sub-zero level, particularly before the MSI – Elliot was 4-0 up at the MSI.
+Elliot played very well, in all departments… and Ronnie was very poor, his concentration was at a sub-zero level, particularly before the MSI – Elliot was 4-0 up at the MSI.
 It was so bad that at a point a distracted Ronnie played a red … after potting a red.
 That was embarrassing!
 After the MSI, Ronnie was a bit more “alive” and seemed to have decided to try to make something happen by going for everything.
 He managed to win 2 frames… the final score was 6-2 to Elliot Slessor.

 Here is the report on Wordlsnooker (excerpt):

 Despite making the 14th maximum break of his career in the fifth frame, world number two O’Sullivan lost to a player ranked 71 places below him.
 Slessor goes through to the last 32 in Beijing to face Tom Ford.

 O’Sullivan has had one of the best seasons of his career so far, winning five of the 11 ranking events he has contested.
 Other than John Higgins, Slessor is the only player to beat him twice in those events, having also knocked him out of the Northern Ireland Open in November.

 Today’s 147 will earn O’Sullivan £42,000 if the break is not matched this week, which would bring his tally of prize money this season to £845,500.
 With just the Betfred World Championship to come, he will need to reach the final at the Crucible to become the first player ever to earn £1 million in a single season.